jaredszajkowski/jaredszajkowski.github.io/content/post/investigating-a-vix-trading-signal/index.md

 ## Code

-The jupyter notebook with the functions and all other code is available [here](YF_Data_Updater.ipynb).
+The jupyter notebook with the functions and all other code is available [here](investigating-a-vix-trading-signal.ipynb).
+The html export of the jupyter notebook is available [here](investigating-a-vix-trading-signal.html).
+The pdf export of the jupyter notebook is available [here](investigating-a-vix-trading-signal.pdf).